sihirst/heat-map/README.md

-# Heat Maps Creator (with markers)
+# Heat Map Creator using Leaflet (with markers)
-Create heat maps with marker tags using leaflet maps.
+Generate heat maps with marker tags using Leaflet maps.
+The data from example.json is loaded onto a Leaflet map, and markers are incorporated to provide visual reference points.